top of page

 Neurokin Psychology offers telehealth sessions delivered via videoconferencing software.
 Psychologists providing telehealth services apply the same ethical and professional standards of care and practice that are required when providing in-person psychology services.
 To participate in a telehealth service, clients will need to ensure they can log on the platform from a safe, private, comfortable environment.
 It is important that the person is free from distractions including children and pets.
 The psychologist must have emergency contact details for each client and be aware of the client’s physical location (address) at the time of the session.

 Your psychologist may ask for your consent to record a telehealth session so that the audio (conversation) can be transcribed into a written summary for the purposes of facilitating the analysis of qualitative information and subsequent diagnostic evaluation(s).
-If you consent, your psychologist will enable Live Transcription via the Krisp App.
+If you consent, your psychologist will enable Live Transcription via the Heidi Health.
 You can request a copy of the transcription.
 The transcription will be stored within your secure client file, and will not be saved to any cloud storage platforms in order to preserve privacy and confidentiality.
 You will be informed before a recording takes place and can refuse to be recorded for any reason.

 Potential benefits of telehealth consultations:

-Telehealth might:
+• Telehealth might:

 • Improve access to services